 Step 1.
 Please install the CBackup application to the desktop, then create a new account and log in.

 Step 2.
-Go to My Storage > + Add Cloud, and click Dropbox and hit Add.
-Then press Authorize > Allow to allow CBackup to access files of your Dropbox account.
+Go to Storage > Dropbox and hit Authorize Now.
+Then follow the steps to allow CBackup to access files of your Dropbox account.

 Step 3.
-Customize the Display Name and edit Storage Path, and tick the Note option, and press OK.
+Customize the Cloud name and edit Storage path, and tick the Note option, and press OK.

 Step 4.
-Go to Backup Tasks > New Task to backup folders to Dropbox.
+Go to Sync > Sync PC to Public Cloud to sync folders to Dropbox.

 Step 5.
-Modify the Task Name, and click Add Source to choose the folders and hit OK, click Add Destination > Single Storage and hit Next, and then choose Dropbox as the backup destination.
+Modify the Task Name, and choose the folders to sync and then choose a Dropbox folder as the sync destination.

 Step 6.
-If you wanna make Dropbox exclude file types, go to Settings > File Filter > select Exclude selected file types or Include the selected file types and specify the file types you want or don’t want to backup to Dropbox, click OK to confirm.
+If you wanna make Dropbox exclude file types, go to Settings > File Filter > select Exclude file types or Contain file types and specify the file types you want or don’t want to sync to Dropbox, click OK to confirm.

-✎Note: The data in the computer may be lost at any time due to virus intrusion, human error, server crash, etc. In addition to providing mainstream cloud drives as backup destinations, CBackup also has a safe and stable cloud space that provides 1000GB for each user.
-If you feel that the storage space of cloud drives such as Dropbox is expensive and not stable enough, you can try to back up your data to CBackup Cloud, which is cheaper and safer.
+✎Note: The data in the computer may be lost at any time due to virus intrusion, human error, server crash, etc. In addition to providing mainstream cloud drives as backup destinations, CBackup also has a safe and stable cloud space (CBackup Cloud) that provides 10GB free for each user.
+If you feel that the storage space of cloud drives such as Dropbox is expensive and not stable enough, you can try to back up your data to CBackup Cloud after upgrading, which is cheaper and safer.

 According to any of the above methods, you can easily let Dropbox exclude folders from sync, whether you are for space-saving or other purposes, you can do it according to the specific steps in the article.